py4dstem/py4DSTEM/README.md

 ### How does py4DSTEM help?

-py4DSTEM is here to help!!
+py4DSTEM is here to help!